-After occupying separate timeframes in “The Godfather: Part II” and sharing just a few minutes of “Heat,” two iconic actors finally get a significant chunk of screen time together -- if not the material they deserve -- in “Righteous Kill,” the third and by no small margin the weakest crime picture to topline Robert De Niro and Al Pacino.
+After occupying separate timeframes in “The Godfather: Part II” and sharing just a few minutes of “Heat,” two iconic actors finally get a significant chunk of screen time together — if not the material they deserve — in “Righteous Kill,” the third and by no small margin the weakest crime picture to topline Robert De Niro and Al Pacino.
 At once groaningly predictable and needlessly convoluted, this gimmicky yarn about New York cops trailing a vigilante in their midst could nonetheless make a sufficient B.O. killing, assuming Overture Films can tempt auds with a dream pairing that promises more than it delivers.

 “Righteous Kill” primes the viewer to suspect a red herring from its miscalculated opening scene: a scratchy, black-and-white videotape of an aging homicide detective (De Niro), known to his fellow officers as Turk, openly confessing that he’s committed 14 murders during his 30-plus years with the NYPD.